openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 ## Proposal

-Modify the installer's behavior during Single Node bootstrap-in-place installation to create an `IngressController` CR installer manifest targetting control-plane nodes, which will prevent the OpenShift Ingress Operator from creating the default `IngressController` CR which targets worker nodes.
+Modify the installer's behavior during Single Node "none"-platform installation to create an `IngressController` CR installer manifest targetting control-plane nodes rather than worker nodes, which will in turn prevent the OpenShift Ingress Operator from creating the default `IngressController` CR which targets worker nodes.
 This will ensure that the `router-default` deployment created by the OpenShift Cluster Ingress Operator will always run on the single control plane node, and as a result any `*.apps.<cluster>.<base>` DNS entries which originally pointed at the single control plane node will remain correct even in the face of newly added worker nodes.

 This is made possible due to [this](https://github.com/openshift/enhancements/blob/4938b44dc0373a032cae9a48dbe0f86e06f8a189/enhancements/ingress/user-defined-default-ingress-controller.md) previous enhancement.